Chennadimohamedamine/sunday-collaboration-hub/README.md

 - Account verification
 - Password reset flows

-Styled with the platform’s dark theme and Sunday Orange branding.
+Styled with the platform’s dark theme and sunChat Orange branding.